lifebottle/Radiant-Mythology-3/README.md

 # Credits
  - `Omarrrio` for the Initial tools!
- - `Stormyu` ASM investigations and game file analysis that helped make the above tools.
+ - `StorMyu` ASM investigation and game file analysis that helped make the above tools.
- - `delguoqing` for the Python2 scripts
+ - `Delguoqing` for the Python2 scripts